a1v0/a1v0.de/draft-articles/unable-to-join-zoom-meeting-linux.md

 In the dev tools, you should be auto-focussed onto the `<button>` tag, or a `<span>` tag inside the button tag.
 (If you're not overly technical, please don't worry too much&mdash;it'll be fine, I promise!)

 The `<button>` tag contains a property called `href`.
 Mine, at time of writing, says `href="/client/6.6.11.6052/zoom_x86_64.rpm"`.
 Make a note of the contents of the `href` property.

+### Choose an older version

+Now that you have a generic download link for the latest version of Zoom, it's fairly easy to download an older version.

+To begin, go to the (https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0061222)[Zoom release notes page].
+This page lists all recent releases.

+The next bit requires a bit of trial-and-error.
+You may need to uninstall and repeat this step a few times before you succeed.

+Go through the list of releases and choose a Linux release.
+If you care about the latest features, you may as well just cut to the chase and choose the oldest Linux release, since this is the most likely one to work.
+If you're keen on the newest updates, you'll have to work back from the top.

+For example, the September 2025 release applies to Linux.
+The website gives a release name/number like so: "6.6.0 (4410)".